 With the worsening relations between Venezuela and the US, I was concerned about getting a tourist visa to travel there.
-I’m please to say that I received my visa the day before I left on my trip to Central and South America.
+I’m please to say that I received my visa the day before I left on a trip to Central and South America in 2016.
 I had to fly to Washington DC to fill out forms and then I called the embassy daily to find out when I’d receive it.
 I literally called the embassy 75 times enquiring about my visa, trying to befriend someone there.
 I also had my tour company reach out to the embassy, pleading for it to be issued.

 Venezuela is 1/3 larger than Texas and has 30 million people, 8 million or so who live in its capital city of Caracas.
 Caracas, at the moment, is in utter disarray.
 It has the dubious distraction of being the world’s murder capital with 24,000 + homicides last year.
 The fear is palpable.
 Many suspect the government is complicit or at a minimum, has turned a blind eye toward the Chavista gangs who kill and kidnap on a daily basis.
 Caracas’s streets are still at night, which likely a comfort of Venezuela’s president Maduro.
 Although this economic crisis isn’t his making, it will likely be his undoing.

 A little history lesson on Venezuela shows that their history is similar to other’s in the region.
 Meaning, the Spanish conquered in the 1500s searching for riches—the El Dorado or mythic land of gold.
-Venezuela gave Latin America Simon Bolivar, who later recruited British vets, an army of horsemen.
+Venezuela gave Latin America Simon Bolivar, who later recruited British vets, and an army of horsemen.
 Venezuelans drove out the Spanish in 1819.
 Then the Gran Columbia was created which combined the countries of Venezuela, Columbia, and Ecuador—an alliance which lasted only 10 years.
 Venezuela is a country mostly dependent on the export of petroleum, steel, aluminum, coffee, and fruits.
-The discovery of oil in the ’40s resulted in an economic boom in the country lasting 40 years and giving of Latin America’s highest GOP.
+The discovery of oil in the ’40s resulted in an economic boom in the country lasting 40 years and giving off Latin America’s highest GOP.
 However, when the price of oil collapsed in the ’80s and inflation became uncontrollable, there were food and medicine shortages and street demonstrations led by Chavez.
 Chavez then became president in ’98 and implemented many socialist reforms to re-distribute the country’s oil wealth.
 7,000 companies were seized by the government, including Venezuela’s key industries: cement, steel, telecommunications, utilities, tourism, and of course, petroleum.